benjamin643/pupil_segmentation_and_analysis/README.md

 The videos from our paper cannot be made publicly available due to participant privacy concerns.
 However, in order to make our pipeline as reproducible as possible we have included a dataset of raw pupil size trajectories output from running the videos from our analysis through our segmentation pipeline.
 This dataset, `raw_pupil_size_predictions.rds`, can be used to reproduce all downstream analyses from our paper.

-* `raw_pupil_size_predictions.rds`: pupil size trajectories estimated from video segmentation, before any data cleaning steps
+* `raw_pupil_size.rds`: pupil size trajectories estimated from video segmentation, before any data cleaning steps
 * `scalar_metrics_pupils.rds`: dataset of scalar features extracted from pupil size trajectories

 ## Cleaning and Analysis Folder